Content from Read case data

 Why are we getting an Error message?

 Then tag them into a linelist for validation.
-Does the Error message propose to us the solution?
+Does the Error message suggest a fix to the issue?

 R